BU-Spark/ml-bpl-liberator/README.md

 More pertinently, there are a few packages and files that will need to be manually downloaded and placed in order to run the full pipeline.

 1. bbz-segment/05_predicition/**data/models** - Inside of the subdirectory bbz-segment/05_prediction, it is required to create the subdirectory **data/** and place the models folder containing the pre-trained ML models for article segmentation.
 This pre-trained TensorFlow model is available [here on Dropbox](https://www.dropbox.com/sh/7tph1tzscw3cb8r/AAA9WxhqoKJu9jLfVU5GqgkFa?dl=0), by the original authors.
+Please note, that in this directory, you will find two folders: *blkx* and *sep*.
+The *sep* models are the only ones utilized for this project, so for your own memory considerations, it may be preferable to only download this folder, ensuring in the end that the parent directories are all in the same order (data/models/v3/sep/).

 2. ner/**stanza_resources** - The NER portion of the pipeline uses Stanza, an NLP package by the Stanford NLP Group. stanza-resources/ contains the language processors required to process and tag entities in text.
 The folder can be found [here on Google Drive](https://drive.google.com/drive/folders/1Le0sxSRzmzdCAIeZRRKjs9mjaD-VCmcd?usp=sharing) and should be placed inside of the directory ner/.